Vestibular schwannoma: Neurofibromatosis Type 2 (NF2)

 For the most part, unilateral sporadic vestibular schwannomas are readily treated successfully by modern medical techniques.
 Having bilateral VSs is a more troublesome condition.
-Bilateralism is considered to be the hallmark and main diagnostic criterion of Neurofibromatosis Type II (NF2), a genetic disorder that is heritable, progressive, difficult to manage, and has a 1 in 2 chance of being passed on to each offspring.
+Bilateralism is considered to be the hallmark and main diagnostic criterion of neurofibromatosis type II (NF2), a genetic disorder that is heritable, progressive, difficult to manage, and has a roughly 50% likelihood of being passed on to each offspring.
 NF2 patients tend to have a more severe mutation, although there are mild mosaic cases in which only some cells carry the mutation.
 Genetic testing confirming mutation of the NF2 gene is recommended.
-About 50% of people with NF2 have a de novo mutation, and about 50% of these new mutations will be mild mosaic cases which are less likely to be passed on.
-NF2 patients may develop other cranial and spine tumors.
-NF2 develops during the teens or early adulthood, whereas sporadic VSs are diagnosed mostly in patients between the ages of 40–60 years.
+About 50% of people with NF2 have a de novo mutation, and about 50% of these new mutations will be mild mosaic cases, which are less likely to be passed on.
+NF2 patients may develop other cranial and spinal tumors.
+NF2 develops during the teens or early adulthood, whereas sporadic VSs are diagnosed mostly in patients between the ages of 40 and 60.
 Both varieties of VS (sporadic and NF2) are very rare, accounting for only about 8% of all primary brain tumors.
 The incidence of NF2 is approximately 1 per 60,000 people.